Tomahawk (video game)

-Tomahawk is a 1985 video game published by Datasoft.
+Tomahawk is a video game published by Datasoft in 1985.

-Gameplay

 Tomahawk is a game in which the player pilots a AH-64 Apache gunship.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "Tomahawk does offer cloudbase and turbulence as interesting options, but overall, the simulation is simply not innovative or exciting enough to justify a strong recommendation."
+Sinclair User gave the game an SU Classic award.